- AdventHealth University

 Step 3: Gain Experience

-After earning a degree and receiving the necessary training and certification, you might then be wondering, “What is a chaplain’s next step?”
-Well, chaplains who choose to work with patients can begin a healthcare residency.
-Many facilities recommend that chaplains complete a residency of two years while being supervised by a senior chaplain.
-Gaining experience can further help to increase your chaplain salary.
+After earning a degree and receiving the necessary training and certification, chaplains who choose to work with patients can begin a health care residency.
+Many facilities recommend that chaplains complete a 2-year residency under the supervision of a senior chaplain.
+Gaining experience can further help to increase your salary.

 While completing a residency, chaplains can gain additional experience by working at different religious organizations as clergy members, assistant pastors, and ministers.
 You can develop essential skills that will prepare you to take on leadership roles as a chaplain or pastoral counselor.